Scheduled MonumentsWalesMerthyr Mawr Inscribed Stones (now in St Rogue's Chapel)

 What is Merthyr Mawr Inscribed Stones (now in St Rogue's Chapel)?

-Merthyr Mawr Inscribed Stones is a collection of early medieval carved stones now housed in St Rogue's Chapel at Merthyr Mawr in Vale of Glamorgan, Wales.
+Merthyr Mawr Inscribed Stones are a collection of carved stone fragments now housed in St Rogue's Chapel, located in Merthyr Mawr in the Vale of Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM026.

 What period does Merthyr Mawr Inscribed Stones (now in St Rogue's Chapel) date from?

 Merthyr Mawr Inscribed Stones (now in St Rogue's Chapel) dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Merthyr Mawr Inscribed Stones (now in St Rogue's Chapel)?